DeBankDeFi/cometbft/docs/architecture/tendermint-core/adr-006-trust-metric.md

 ### Background

 The Tendermint Core project developers would like to improve Tendermint security and reliability by keeping track of the level of trustworthiness peers have demonstrated within the peer-to-peer network.
 This way, undesirable outcomes from peers will not immediately result in them being dropped from the network (potentially causing drastic changes to take place).
 Instead, peers behavior can be monitored with appropriate metrics and be removed from the network once Tendermint Core is certain the peer is a threat.
-For example, when the PEXReactor makes a request for peers network addresses from a already known peer, and the returned network addresses are unreachable, this untrustworthy behavior should be tracked.
+For example, when the PEXReactor makes a request for peers network addresses from an already known peer, and the returned network addresses are unreachable, this untrustworthy behavior should be tracked.
 Returning a few bad network addresses probably shouldn’t cause a peer to be dropped, while excessive amounts of this behavior does qualify the peer being dropped.

 Trust metrics can be circumvented by malicious nodes through the use of strategic oscillation techniques, which adapts the malicious node’s behavior pattern in order to maximize its goals.
 For instance, if the malicious node learns that the time interval of the Tendermint trust metric is _X_ hours, then it could wait _X_ hours in-between malicious activities.
 We could try to combat this issue by increasing the interval length, yet this will make the system less adaptive to recent events.

 Instead, having shorter intervals, but keeping a history of interval values, will give our metric the flexibility needed in order to keep the network stable, while also making it resilient against a strategic malicious node in the Tendermint peer-to-peer network.
-Also, the metric can access trust data over a rather long period of time while not greatly increasing its history size by aggregating older history values over a larger number of intervals, and at the same time, maintain great precision for the recent intervals.
+Also, the metric can access trust data over a rather long period of time while not greatly increasing its history size by aggregating older history values over a larger number of intervals, and at the same time, maintaining great precision for the recent intervals.
 This approach is referred to as fading memories, and closely resembles the way human beings remember their experiences.
 The trade-off to using history data is that the interval values should be preserved in-between executions of the node.

 ### References